What To Do After Getting Laid Off

-After many years of experience as a career coach, and executive coach, and after working with hundreds of career coaching clients who have experienced a layoff, I’ve noticed a pattern.
+Have you recently experienced being laid off?
+After many years as a career coach and career development counselor, I’ve worked with hundreds of career coaching clients who have experienced being laid off, and I’ve noticed a pattern.
 At the beginning of our first conversation, we talk about resumes because it seems like an important step (and it is) in the process of moving through this painful quagmire.
 It’s only after we’ve covered applicant tracking systems, branding, LinkedIn, and other practical, tactical topics that people trust me enough to pose the questions that whisper to them at night, the ones they’re afraid to say out loud:

 - Where did I go wrong?

 - How do I talk to people about this?

 There’s more: tension with their spouse, embarrassment in casual social interactions like the carpool for their kids’ school, loss, and loneliness because their community is suddenly gone, an aimlessness – or at the opposite end of the spectrum – an obsession and fierce dedication to using every minute of every day for their job search.

 And there’s hope.
 You WILL get through a layoff, or job loss.

 It’s vital that you create the opportunity to explore these and other questions that haunt you.
 If you get stuck on the gerbil wheel in your head, there’s a good chance you’ll keep spinning there.
 A layoff can feel like a breakup, and it’s important to surround yourself with a support system.